on this page: print and essays

 translations

-I also translated and edited work by Michael Graziano, Timothy Lillicrap and Geoffrey Hinton, Jordana Cepelewicz, Alex Mar, and others into Chinese for Neu-Reality.
+I’ve also translated and edited work by Alex Mar, Geoffrey Hinton, Jordana Cepelewicz, Michael Graziano, Timothy Lillicrap, and others into Chinese for Neu-Reality.
+The selected translations below are ordered by how proud I am of them.